Civic Trust Awards

 The Wolfson Foundation

 The Wolfson Foundation is an independent, grant-making charity, based in central London but funding across the UK.
 We have a wide range of funding programmes and activities.
 Our fundamental aim, however, is to improve the civic health of society mainly through education and research.

-Caterpillar Articulated Trucks Ltd, Northumbrian Water Group, Materials Processing Institute, NBS, Unipres Ltd, Sirius Minerals PLC, Tharsus, Hydram Engineering Ltd, Avery Dennison, NE Futures UTC, Institution of Civil Engineers, Institution of Mechanical Engineers, Institution of Engineering and Technology, Crowne Plaza (Newcastle), Tanfield Railway Museum, Museums Northumberland Trust, St Mary’s Heritage Centre, St Hilda’s Pit Head, Land of Oak and Iron Heritage Centre, Beamish Museum, The Sill: National Landscape Discovery Centre, Redhills: Durham Miners’ Association, Northern Stage, Oral History Unit and Collective (Newcastle University), Newcastle City Library
+Caterpillar Articulated Trucks Ltd, Northumbrian Water Group, Materials Processing Institute, NBS, Unipres Ltd, Kinewell Energy, Tharsus, Hydram Engineering Ltd, Avery Dennison, NE Futures UTC, Institution of Civil Engineers, Institution of Mechanical Engineers, Institution of Engineering and Technology, Crowne Plaza (Newcastle), Tanfield Railway Museum, Museums Northumberland Trust, St Mary’s Heritage Centre, St Hilda’s Pit Head, Land of Oak and Iron Heritage Centre, Beamish Museum, The Sill: National Landscape Discovery Centre, Redhills: Durham Miners’ Association, Northern Stage, Oral History Unit and Collective (Newcastle University), Newcastle City Library

 Our building partners: